glebmachine/postcss-easysprites/README.md

 Just append `#spritename` to the end of image url.
 No complicated mechanism or strict folder structure.
 Just one simple hash

 ## Retina
-Plugin will move all retina images, with any ratio to separate sprite.
+Plugin moving all retina images, with any ratio to separate sprite.
 To achieve this all retina images should be declarated with `@2x` suffix (where number is image ratio).

 ## Caching/perfomance
 Large project got huge time to compile.
 This plugin check your files md5 and compile only new sprites.
 No more silly work! (not first time, yet)